Kostelec nad Labem: Sights

-The originally a Gothic town hall was rebuilt in the Renaissance style after a fire in 1551, and heavily modified in 1727 and 1820. it is a foot corner building with a prismatic tower, divided by rectangular windows with a pillar in the corner.
+The originally a Gothic town hall was rebuilt in the Renaissance style after a fire in 1551, and heavily modified in 1727 and 1820.
+It is a foot corner building with a prismatic tower, divided by rectangular windows with a pillar in the corner.

-Church of Saint Vitus is a late Gothic building with a presbytery built before 1492, and three-nave from the beginning of the 16th century.
-In 1566–1567, the church was rebuilt in the Renaissance style, then it was modified in the 17th century and in 1728.
+The Church of Saint Vitus is a late Gothic building with a presbytery built before 1492, and three-nave from the beginning of the 16th century.
+In 1566–1567, the church was rebuilt in the Renaissance style.
+Then it was modified in the 17th century and in 1728.
 The south vestibule is from the middle of the 18th century, and the bell tower was modified in 1829.

 The Church of Saint Martin is a cemetery church, originally a parish church built in 1361 at the latest.
 It was rebuilt in the late Gothic style, and its chapel was renovated in the 17th century.
 In 1769, it was extended by the western tower and a choir was built.

 The old Jewish cemetery was founded in 1594 and is one of the oldest in Bohemia.
 Only newer tombstones from the second half of the 19th century are preserved.
 It has around 300 tombstones.

 The fortress in Kostelec nad Labem was first mentioned in 1359.
 In 1864, it was turned into a private residence, and it is still used for this purpose today.